2.4 Using and Choosing GenAI Tools

 - Keep records of the prompts and outputs you have used to prepare your content.

-- Recognize that you are responsible for the genAI output that you use in your business documents, correspondence, presentations, meetings, and so forth.
+- Recognize that you are responsible for the LLM output that you use in your business documents, correspondence, presentations, meetings, and so forth.

-- Let your audience know how you have used genAI; doing so will help to sustain trust with your audience.
-See the GenAI Use section below for an example.
+- Let your audience know how you have used LLMs; doing so will help to sustain trust with your audience.
+See the GenAI Use declaration below for an example.

 Choosing GenAI Tools

-A good place to start when choosing which genAI tools to use is to ask yourself the following questions:
+A good place to start when choosing which genAI applications to use is to ask yourself the following questions:

 - What am I trying to create: images, document, music, code, presentation, video?

-- What do I want the genAI tool to do for me: summarize, outline, code, research?
+- What do I want the genAI application to do for me: summarize, outline, code, research?

 - What is the outcome that I want to achieve?
 Here, consider the degree of precision, accuracy, agility, resolution, reliability, etc. in the output you need as the different tools exhibit varying degrees of performance.